-Goal #2: Provide factual evidence to stake holders, community members, and state and local legislatures to provide best practices that advocate for systemic change in the Independent Living community.
+Goal 2: Provide factual evidence to stake holders, community members, and state and local legislatures to provide best practices that advocate for systemic change in the Independent Living community.

-Objective #2.1: Educate ourselves (SILC members and CILs), form our position, and express our position to stakeholders and policy makers by using white papers to advocate for systemic change (topics potentially including: employment first, coordinated transportation).
+Objective 1: educate ourselves, form our position, and express our position to stakeholders & policy makers using white papers to advocate for systemic change (topics potentially including: employment first, coordinated transportation)

-Objective #2.2: Determine, write, and distribute White Paper(s) focused on topics important to Montanans living with disabilities to create systems change and the implementation of effective practices and policies.
+Objective 2: Determine, write, and distribute White Paper(s) focused on topics important to Montanans living with disabilities to create systems change and the implementation of effective practices and policies.